samardzicnenad/CA-AngularJS/README.md

     - a controller with a data structure and two functions

 Web page pulls Amazon's top 10 selling books in 2015 and displays them.
 It also implements functions to add likes/dislikes for every book.
+#### The Clash page
+- In addition to previously introduced, the assignment contains custom made directive(s)

+Web page shows short bios (taken from wikipedia) of the four most important members of the band The Clash.